28.75 An Hour Is How Much A Year

 Even a modest 5 % contribution to a retirement account translates to about $2,990 annually.
 If your employer offers a matching contribution, that percentage can effectively double your savings without extra effort.
 Automating transfers to a high‑yield savings account or a low‑cost index fund removes the temptation to spend money that should be earmarked for the future.

-4. Leverage Employer Benefits
+4. apply Employer Benefits

 Many companies provide health insurance, commuter subsidies, or tuition reimbursement that can significantly boost the value of your compensation package.
 Review your benefits portal each open enrollment period and enroll in any programs that reduce out‑of‑pocket costs, especially if they are tax‑advantaged.